-Celebrate Your Commitment and Faith In Christ
+Celebrate Your Commitment & Faith

 We know that we have come to know Him if we obey his commands.
 1 John 2:3 (NIV)

 Jesus said, “Go then, to all people everywhere and make them my disciples, baptize them in the name of the Father, the Son, and the Holy Spirit, and then teach them to obey everything I have commanded you.”
 Matt.
 28:19-20 (NIV)

 Why do I have to be baptized with immersion?

 As soon as Jesus was baptized, He went up out of the water.
 Matthew 3:16 (NIV)

 Every Baptism In The Bible Was By Immersion

 Here is another example …and when they came up out of the water, the Spirit of the Lord caught away Philip, and the eunuch never saw him again, but went on his way rejoicing.
 Acts 8:38-39 (TLB)